 A wireless system can be located hundreds of meters away from its base unit without the risk of information loss.
 When used in a multiple zone configuration, one sensor can be buried in a distant field, another near a swimming pool, and the main array can be mounted on a roof or garage.

-Hobbyist users usually prefer a wireless weather system as it is easier to install.
+Hobbyist users may prefer a wireless weather system as it is easier to install.
 For those who depend on weather data for business or livelihood, a wired weather station might be a better choice as chances of corrupt data due to RF interference is minimal.

 Advanced systems with WiFi capability can also be monitored remotely with an appropriate weather mobile app.
 This kind of mobility gives a lot of convenience.
 For instance, a gardener equipped with a smart sprinkler system and a wireless hygrometer sensor can turn on the water remotely after reading the soil’s moisture level.